What Are Free Schools?

-The NUT opposes Free schools.
+The NUT opposes free schools.
 We believe it is wrong that state funding should be given to small groups of individuals to run schools that are unaccountable to their local communities.
-In Sweden, where the Free Schools policy originated, three quarters of Free Schools are run by profit-making companies and there is clear evidence that they have resulted in segregation.
-The evidence on US charter schools is no better.
-We believe that Free Schools:
+We believe that free schools undermine:

-The NUT's case against Free Schools is set out in the following document:
+The NUT's case against Free Schools and a set of policy recommendations is set out in the following document: